If you’re living on a fixed income or struggling to hold on to your home, you might be relieved to learn about property

 For more information: Contact your county treasurer’s office.
 To defer property taxes or special assessments, you must complete specific forms that you must request from that office, according to the Illinois Department of Revenue’s “Property Tax Relief — Homestead Exemptions” webpage (scroll down for the Senior Citizens Real Estate Tax Deferral Program).

 Massachusetts state law allows cities and towns to grant property tax deferrals to qualifying seniors.

 Note that applications are due on April 1, or three months after the actual tax bills are mailed — whichever is later.

 Age requirement: You must be 65 or older as of July 1 of the tax year and meet other eligibility requirements, some of which are detailed in the Massachusetts Department of Revenue’s “Taxpayer’s Guide to Local Property Tax Deferrals.”

 For more information: Contact your local assessor.

 Michigan offers programs that enable eligible seniors and certain other residents to defer property taxes.

 Age requirement: To be eligible to defer summer property taxes based on age, you must be at least 62.
 Other eligibility requirements also apply.

 For more information: Visit the Michigan Department of Treasury’s “Deferment of Property Taxes” webpage.

 Minnesota’s property tax deferral program for seniors enables eligible residents to defer a portion of their taxes.

-Age requirement: For the purpose of this program, Minnesota defines “senior citizen” as someone who is 65 or older.
+Age requirement: For the purpose of this program, Minnesota defines a “senior citizen” as someone who is 65 or older.
 A married couple can qualify for the program if one spouse is 65 and the other is at least 62.
 Other eligibility requirements, including an income cap, also apply.

 For more information: Visit the Minnesota Department of Revenue’s “Property Tax Deferral for Senior Citizens” webpage.